xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 ## Capability Update

-Before initiating the Initialize request, the MCP Client must subscribe to the MCP Server's capability update topic: `$mcp-service/capability-change/+/<service-name-filter>`, where `<service-name-filter>` is a filter for the service name.
+Before initiating the Initialize request, the MCP client **MUST** subscribe to the MCP server's capability update topic: `$mcp-service/capability-change/+/<service-name-filter>`, where `<service-name-filter>` is a filter for the service name.

 For example, during the service discovery phase, if a service named `<service-type>/<sub-type>/<name>` is available, the client can subscribe to `$mcp-service/capability-change/+/<service-type>/<sub-type>/#`, thereby subscribing to the capability update channel for all services of the `<sub-type>` type at once.

-The MCP Server Worker first subscribes to the client's capability update channel: `$mcp-client/capability-change/<mcp-client-id>`.
-Then it sends the initialize response message and carries the server's complete capability information.
+Before the MCP server responds to the initialization request, it **MUST** first subscribe to the MCP client's capability update topic: `$mcp-client/capability-change/<mcp-client-id>`.

 If there are subsequent capability list updates:

-- The client sends a notification to: `$mcp-client/capability-change/<mcp-client-id>`

 - The server (coordinator) will send a notification to: `$mcp-service/capability-change/<service-id>/<service-name>`
+- The client will send a notification to: `$mcp-client/capability-change/<mcp-client-id>`

+The payload of the capability update notification depends on the specific capability that has changed.
+For example "notifications/tools/list_changed" for tools.
+After receiving a capability list change notification, the client or server needs to retrieve the updated capability list.
+See the specific capability documentation for details.

 ![Capability Update](assets/mcp-capability-change.png)

 ## Resource Update

 The MCP protocol specifies that the client can subscribe to changes of a specific resource.
 When the resource changes, the MCP server will send a resource update notification.

 After the initialization is complete, if the server has resources, the client will use the "resources/list" RPC call to obtain the complete list of resources.
 If the server provides the capability to subscribe to resources, the client can specify the resource ID to subscribe to changes of that resource.
 The topic for the client to subscribe to resource changes is: `$mcp-service/resource-update/<service-id>/<resource-id>`.

+See [resources subscriptions](/docs/specification/draft/server/resources/#subscriptions) for more details.

 ![Resource Update](assets/mcp-resource-update.png)